NFYK18005U Complex Physics

 MSc Programme in Physics with a minor subject

-The topics that will be covered are: Phase transitions, Ising model, critical phenomena, Monte Carlo simulations, Percolation, Networks, interfaces, agent-based models, self organization, scale free phenomena, game theory, econophysics and models of social systems.
+The topics that will be covered are: Phase transitions, Ising model, critical phenomena, Monte Carlo simulations, critical phenomena, Scale free systems, Percolation, Self organization, Networks, Stochastic simulations, Agent based models, Econophysics.

 Students will learn to appreciate that the joint dynamics of a many body system often is qualitatively different from the simple sum of its parts.

 This includes the ability to use fundamental concepts from statistical mechanics, non-linear dynamics, time series analysis, stochastic dynamics and self-organizing systems.
 These topics give understanding of scaling and scale-invariant phenomena, including fractals and scale-free networks.

-How to describe and analyze non-linear systems and systems with many components in terms of equations and algorithms.
+How to model and analyse systems with many components in terms of equations and computer programs.

 Write computer models of systems with many interacting parts, including Monte-Carlo simulations, percolation, networks, stochastic dynamical systems, and models of disease spreading.

 The course will provide the students with tools from physics that have application in a range of fields within and beyond physics.